 Some vaccines to prevent bacterial infections are based on the polysaccharides, or sugars, that form the outer coating of many bacteria.
 The first licensed vaccine against Haemophilus influenzae type B (Hib) was a polysaccharide vaccine.
 However, its usefulness was limited because it did not elicit strong immune responses in infants—the age group with the highest incidence of Hib disease.
 Researchers then developed a so-called conjugate vaccine in which the Hib polysaccharide is attached, or conjugated, to a protein antigen to offer improved protection.
 This formulation greatly increased the ability of the immune systems of young children to recognize the polysaccharide and develop immunity.

-Other vaccines against bacterial illnesses, such as diphtheria and tetanus vaccines, aim to elicit immune responses against toxins (disease-causing proteins) secreted by the bacteria.
-The antigens in these so-called toxoid vaccines are chemically inactivated toxins, known as toxoids.
+Other vaccines against bacterial illnesses, such as diphtheria and tetanus vaccines, elicit immune responses against toxins (disease-causing proteins) secreted by the bacteria.
+The antigens in these vaccines are chemically inactivated toxins, known as toxoids.

-In the 1970s, advances in laboratory techniques ushered in the era of genetic engineering.
-A decade later, recombinant DNA technology—which enables DNA from two or more sources to be combined—was harnessed to develop the first recombinant protein vaccine, the hepatitis B vaccine.
+In the 1980s, recombinant DNA technology—which enables DNA from two or more sources to be combined—was harnessed to develop the first recombinant protein vaccine, the hepatitis B vaccine.
 The vaccine antigen is a hepatitis B virus protein produced by yeast cells into which the genetic code for the viral protein has been inserted.

 Vaccines to prevent human papillomavirus (HPV) infection also are based on recombinant protein antigens.
 In the early 1990s, scientists discovered that proteins from the outer shell of HPV can form particles that closely resemble the virus.
 These virus-like particles prompt an immune response similar to that elicited by the natural virus, but the virus-like particles are non-infectious because they do not contain the genetic material the virus needs to replicate inside cells.